 Use printed materials

-Networking with the community builds goodwill and trust with potential clients for your homecare agency.
-Here are some ways you can consider networking:
+Networking with the community builds goodwill, trust, and keeps your homecare agency top of mind locally.
+Here are some ways you can network:

 Volunteer